Import/export of services

 Import tab

-You can view the cluster imports at the Import tab.
+You can view the cluster imports on the Import tab.

 NOTE